 Notes

-- Keep in mind that the macaroni and cheese it done after you cook it on the stove so you could eat it right away, but if you want that wonderful smoked flavor pop this side dish in the smoker.
+- Keep in mind - the macaroni and cheese is done after you cook it on the stovetop so you could eat it right away if you want.
+But if you want that wonderful smoked flavor, put it on the smoker!

 Amanda Mason